quadrate-language/quadrate/docs/docs/docs/stdlib/sort.md

 # `use` sort

 Sorting algorithms for arrays.
-Arrays are pointers to contiguous i64 values.
+Arrays are pointers to contiguous i64 values or string pointers.

 ## Functions